suricata3838/revenue-sharing-NFT/README.md

 # Donation-scheme NTF project
-The name is reveiled when public sale starts.
+Project name will be reveiled when their public sale starts.

 ## Feature of project
 - Donation NFT: